rdebusscher/octopus-backup/core/src/main/doc/preview/userManual.md

 Framework.
 Especially the permission based nature of it was very important.

-The second blog was written by Rudy De Busscher, [JSF Security](http://jsfcorner.blogspot.be/2011/03/jsf-security.html) where the possibility of securing JSF components with the use of the security code available in the **Apache MyFaces Extension CDI** (or CODI) is
+The second blog was written by Rudy De Busscher (www.c4j.be), [JSF Security](http://jsfcorner.blogspot.be/2011/03/jsf-security.html) where the possibility of securing JSF components with the use of the security code available in the **Apache MyFaces Extension CDI** (or CODI) is